WeblateOrg/weblate/docs/admin/addons.rst

 Statistics generator
 --------------------

-This addon generates file with detailed information about the translation.
+This addon generates a file containing detailed information about the translation.

 Update ALL_LINGUAS variable in the configure file
 -------------------------------------------------